After you arrive

 There are several banks in Groningen but the ones that work closely with the University are:

 If you are staying in the Netherlands for longer than 6 months you are obliged to be registered with a general practitioner or 'huisarts' in Dutch.
-The University of Groningen and Hanze UAS have a doctor's practice at Zernikeplein 17 (Zernike campus) providing medical care tailored to meet all the health needs of students at the University.
+To find one you can ask your neighbours or your student manager for advice.

 Study advisors play an important role in helping you make the most of your academic journey while you are a student at the University of Groningen.
 They are based at Faculties and are able to provide guidance, support and possible solutions to issues that might arise relating to your study at the University.
 Each programme at the University has a study advisor and they can be found here.